-At its most basic level, a DDoS attack overwhelms your website with so much traffic that your website become slow, unresponsive, and ultimately crashes.
+At its most basic level, a DDoS attack overwhelms your website with so much traffic that your website becomes slow, unresponsive, and ultimately crashes.

 To orchestrate this symphony of traffic, a hacker uses a remotely controlled device that has already been infected, otherwise known as a bot, short for robot.

-A collection of these infected devices is a called a botnet.
+A collection of these infected devices are called botnets

-Basically, an army of remote-controlled zombies ready to disable or destroy any system in its path.
+Basically, an army of remote control zombies is ready to disable or destroy any system in its path.